quartzy/courier/docs/couriers/sparkpost.md

 $courier->deliver($email);
 ```

+## Notes on Headers

+At this time, custom headers are only sent on `SimpleContent` emails or
+`TemplatedContent` emails that include an attachment.

+SparkPost does not currently support sending headers on stored template emails.
+There is currently not a known release date for when this might get fixed, but
+Courier is ready whenever it does and already sends the `headers` value with all
+headers defined on the `Email`.

 ## Notes for SparkPost Templates

 SparkPost allows users to define templated keys in the from, reply to, and